essays, restaurant reviews, poetry, reviews, interviews,

 Tell Your Kids Early Pregnancy can bring great joy–also many unknowns, many fears, and sometimes, sadly, heartbreaking news.
-I say that telling people–friends, family, and even our children, early-on about our pregnancy can build a great support, even with the risks.
+I say that telling people–friends, family, and even our children, early on about our pregnancy can build a great support, even with the risks.

 Mother As Witness On the task that is fighting to record all of the change our kids and family undergo.
 Memory fails, but how can we possibly write all of this down or take enough pictures to remember right now?

 Why I Let My Kids See Me Naked I would rather be open than allow my kids to see and repeat any shame in their bodies.
 This is my first piece in this esteemed magazine.
-I welcome any comments, especially if they are adverse to my thinking.
+I welcome any comments, especially if they are averse to my thinking.
 I wonder about the ways & “whys” in which our parenting is different.